Gonadotropin-releasing hormone antagonist: Fertility treatment

 GnRH antagonists are also used for short periods in the prevention of premature LH surge and endogenous ovulation in patients undergoing ovarian hyperstimulation with FSH in preparation for in-vitro fertilization (IVF).
 Typically they are administered in the mid-follicular phase in stimulated cycles after administration of gonadotropins and prior to the administration of hCG – which is given to stimulate ovulation.
 This protocol is likely beneficial in women expected to be hyper-responders, and probably also those expected to be poor responders to ovarian hyperstimulation.
 There is probably little or no difference between GnRH antagonist and GnRH agonist protocols in terms of live birth or risk of miscarriage but GnRH antagonists probably reduce the risk of ovarian hyperstimulation syndrome.
 The GnRH antagonists that are currently licensed for use in fertility treatment are cetrorelix and ganirelix.

 Uterine disorders

 Elagolix is indicated for the treatment of moderate to severe endometriosis pain and relugolix is indicated for the treatment of uterine fibroids.

 Other uses

 GnRH antagonists are being investigated in the treatment of women with hormone-sensitive breast cancer.
 In men, they are being investigated in the treatment of benign prostatic hyperplasia and also as potential contraceptive agents.
-GnRH antagonists are also used as puberty blockers in transgender youth and to suppress sex hormone levels in transgender adolescents and adults.
+GnRH antagonists could be used as puberty blockers in transgender youth and to suppress sex hormone levels in transgender adolescents and adults.